-- Rule books in the library - The procedural rules of all the courts in Maryland, including the federal courts, are published in the two paperback rules volumes of the Annotated Code of Maryland.
+- Print - The procedural rules of all the courts in Maryland, including the federal courts, are published in the two paperback rules volumes of the Annotated Code of Maryland.
 Any library that subscribes to the Annotated Code of Maryland will also get the court rules.
 The rules volumes contain several different sets of court rules, which apply in different courts and in different types of cases.
-The rules volumes also include their own indexes to the court rules - one index for rules of the state courts, and a separate index for each of the federal courts that sits in Maryland (the U.S. District Court and the U.S. Bankruptcy Court).
+The rules volumes also include their own indexes to the court rules - one index for rules of the state courts and a separate index for each of the federal courts that sits in Maryland (the U.S. District Court and the U.S. Bankruptcy Court).

 - Online - There are free, online sources where you can view the Maryland Rules.
 The Thurgood Marshall State Law Library's website has information about accessing Maryland Rules online.

 Organization.
 The Maryland Rules are organized by Title and Chapter.
 Titles are broad categories and Chapters are more specific.
 Where the Rule appears within the organizational structure can tell you a lot about what information the Rule contains.
 For example, consider Md.
 Rule 5-601.
 Title 5 addresses evidence, and Chapter 600 deals with witnesses.

 Which Court Rules Apply?
 Figure out which court your case will be in and what type of case it is.
 Different rules apply in different types of courts (e.g., circuit court, District Court, appellate courts).
 Separate rules apply for different types of cases (e.g., civil, criminal, juvenile, family, and appellate cases).